dwallace-SA/query-batch-runner/README.md

   -u, --user           Change stored AllegroGraph username.
 ```

-### stored-queries
+### sample-queries

-I've included a `./stored-queries` directory which is optional, and includes a list of ABox Versioning queries that have been selected for execution as of 5/15.
+I've included a `./sample-queries` directory which is optional, and includes a list of ABox Versioning queries that have been selected for execution as of 5/15.
 This may be updated or removed as the script and ABox Versioning project evolve.